-This Matrix Calculator allows you to use any numeric (constant) expression, e.g., 1/2 + 2i + 3isin(3π/2) for matrix elements and the Complex Linear System Calculator allows augmented matrices with complex entries.
+This Complex Matrix Calculator allows you to use any numeric (constant) expression, e.g., 1/2 + 2i + 3isin(3π/2) for matrix elements and the Complex Linear System Calculator allows augmented matrices with complex entries.

-Under the Quick Calculations you can calculate frequently used matrix expressions involving two or more matrices.
+Under the Quick Calculations menu you can calculate frequently used matrix expressions involving up to eight matrices.

-If a matrix expression is not listed under the quick calculation menu, you can enter it in the expression box provided and press Calculate.
+If a matrix expression is not listed under the quick calculation menu, you can enter it in the expression box provided and press the Calculate button.

 1/A is the same as inv(A)